 The more gerbils, the merrier they are

 If you are thinking about getting a gerbil as a pet, think in pairs.
 These creatures are very social and do not like living alone.
 The more, the merrier is the case here.
 They need other gerbils to live, nest and groom with.
-If you want a lone rodent, buy a hamster.
+If you want a solitary rodent, buy a hamster.
 However, don’t just randomly buy gerbils and put them into a cage together because they are also very territorial.
 They will fight each other to the death to defend what they see as their territory.
-They will consider the other gerbil as an ‘intruder’.
+They will consider the other gerbil as an intruder.
 This is why it is a good idea to adopt gerbils from the same litter, i.e., those born together.

 With new bedding comes a new scent that the gerbils will not recognize.
 It will then turn hostile towards its mate whose scent it can no longer recognize.
 To prevent this, always leave a bit of the old nesting bedding when replacing it with a new one.

-The best way to avoid the breeding is to identify the sex of the gerbils that you have.
+The best way to avoid breeding is to identify the sex of the gerbils that you have.
 If you do not know how to do this, have an expert or a qualified person identify them for you.
 Just make sure you go to the right person and get them identified correctly, or else you may end up an unwitting breeder.

 Having pairs of gerbils is good and recommended.
 But you could find yourself in a sticky situation with the wrong pairing.